LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 ```
 from scripts.helpers.time_series_helpers import "Your Function"
 ```
-For what we want to do in this script, lets use these functions
+For what we want to do in this script, let's use these functions

 - reshape_time_series_data: Most Time series functions use a 1 dimensional dataframe with the Date in the Index
 - forecast_ets: The exponential smoothing ETS method.
 Requires a start and end date